Botanical illustration workshop: A tool for environmental education in the Nonguén Valley

 So far, the project has been planned in great detail.
 The leaders have completed a recognition walk, identified species to be drawn, planned a route, and identified a group of women participants.
 A calendar of activities has been made, and the duration of the workshop has been fixed.
 It is expected to take place in the Spring of 2022.

 In the new global and local sanitary crisis, connection with nature is commonly recognized as an important source of physical and mental health, especially for women.
 We believe the workshop’s enduring relevance is manifest in the fact that the group of interested women have remained committed to completing the initiative, despite all the challenges encountered.
 They have frequently inquired about the dates of implementation.
 We believe this outcome is proof that when activities are pertinent and necessary, they stay with the community — even if they must remain in the form of a promise for a long time.

 Moreover, from the point of view of architectural education, our experience so far leads us to believe similar initiatives could be pertinent in academic contexts.
 Indeed, they could help students develop a deeper sensibility for the natural environment as well as for the built one.

 Future actions and replicability

-The project is expected to be implemented in Spring 2022.
-It will consist of the abovementioned eight sessions, expanded for a period of roughly eight weeks.
+The project is expected to be implemented in the Spring of 2022.
+It will consist of the above mentioned eight sessions, expanded for a period of roughly eight weeks.
 The leaders aim to continue the initiative with a stable group of illustrators from Nonguén.
 They will print their illustrations on a variety of items, such as postcards, mugs, and T-shirts.